1992 French Grand Prix

 The 1992 French Grand Prix was a Formula One motor race held at Magny-Cours on 5 July 1992.
 It was the eighth race of the 1992 Formula One World Championship.

 The 69-lap race was won by Briton Nigel Mansell, driving a Williams-Renault, after he started from pole position.
 Mansell took his sixth victory of the season by 46 seconds from his Italian teammate, Riccardo Patrese, who led the first 18 laps.
 Another Briton, Martin Brundle, finished third in a Benetton-Ford.
 Friday's planned pre-qualifying session for the event was cancelled after the Andrea Moda team failed to turn up at the circuit.

 Pre-race

 The usual Friday morning pre-qualifying session was cancelled when the Andrea Moda Formula team failed to arrive at the circuit.
-The team's transporter had been stuck in traffic due to a blockade by French lorry drivers, and although all the other teams had also been affected, Andrea Moda were the only team to fail to arrive.
+The team's transporter had been stuck in traffic due to a blockade by French lorry drivers, and although all the other teams had also been affected, Andrea Moda were the only team to fail to arrive; all others used alternate routes to reach the circuit.
 The remaining four cars in the pre-qualifying pool therefore progressed automatically to the main qualifying sessions.